This page is intended to follow Scientific Method in

 balance-pan should stay dry.
 Do you understand why ‘initial

-water’ inside the beaker doesn't matter, but getting water on the outside of
+water’ inside the beaker doesn't matter, but if you then get water on the outside of

-the beaker will cause experimental error in your data?" — and the
+the beaker, this will cause experimental error in your data?" — and this

 why-question